hazelcast/hazelcast-reference-manual/src/WAN.md

 ### WAN Replication Batch Frequency

-When using `WanBatchReplication` if the number of WAN replication events generated does not reach [Wan Replication Batch Size](#wan-replication-batch-size), they are sent to the target cluster after a certain amount of time is passed.
+When using `WanBatchReplication` if the number of WAN replication events generated does not reach [WAN Replication Batch Size](#wan-replication-batch-size), they are sent to the target cluster after a certain amount of time is passed.

 Default value of for this duration is `5` seconds.